johnivanpuayap/100-days-of-code/Day 7/README.md

 # Day 7: Hangman Project

 ## Reflection
- Today was a busy day for me as my family and I visited the Saint Claire Monastery in Mondragon and went to Catarman to purchase vacation tickets.
+ Today was a busy day for me as my family and I visited the Saint Claire Monastery in Mondragon and went to Catarman to purchase tickets for our trip to Cebu on the 18th.
 Consequently, I had limited time and felt a bit tired upon returning home.

  Fortunately, Day 7 primarily focused on reviewing the lessons learned during the past week.
 The final project for today was a Hangman game.
 Here's how I approached it:
  1. Generate a random word.